Chart Color Schemes

 The level of residential development activity in Rockbank was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers shows Rockbank recorded around 154 residential properties granted approval each year over the past five financial years, totalling an estimated 771 homes.
-So far in FY-26, 96 approvals have been recorded.
-On average, 3.9 new residents per year were associated with every home built between FY-21 and FY-25.
-This has led to demand significantly exceeding supply, typically resulting in price growth and increased buyer competition.
+AreaSearch analysis of ABS building approval numbers shows Rockbank recorded around 157 residential properties granted approval each year over the past five financial years ending FY25, totalling an estimated 785 homes.
+As of FY26106 approvals have been recorded.
+On average, 3.9 new residents per year are associated with every home built in Rockbank between FY21 and FY25.
+This results in demand significantly exceeding new supply, typically leading to price growth and increased buyer competition.

-The location has approximately 38 people per dwelling approval, indicating an expanding market.
-Population forecasts estimate Rockbank will gain 8,275 residents by 2041 (latest AreaSearch quarterly estimate).
+AreaSearch's latest quarterly estimate forecasts Rockbank will gain 7,942 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development